 The Ann Lovett letters: sorrow, shame, anger and indignation

-Thirty years ago today, a 15-year-old girl in Granard, Co Longford, died giving birth in secret.
-Here we publish letters written in response to the tragedy that were read on the ‘Gay Byrne Show’ in 1984
+From the archive: Thirty-three years ago, a 15-year-old girl in Granard, Co Longford, died giving birth in secret.
+Here are letters written in response that were read on the ‘Gay Byrne Show’ in 1984

 The grotto in Granard where 15-year-old Ann Lovett gave birth to her son.
 Photograph: Brenda Fitzsimons